Nadine Dorries

-Born in Liverpool to a working-class family, Dorries was raised in the city's Anfield district and the nearby towns of Halewood and Runcorn.
+Born in Liverpool to a working-class family, Dorries was raised in the city's district of Anfield and the nearby towns of Halewood and Runcorn.
 She began work as a trainee nurse in Warrington and subsequently became a medical representative.
-During her early career, she spent a year in Zambia as the head of a community school.
+During her early career, she spent a year in Zambia as head of a community school.
 After returning to England, she founded Company Kids Ltd, which provided child day-care services for working parents.
 She sold the company in 1998.
-She was first elected to the House of Commons at the 2005 general election for the Conservative safe seat of Mid Bedfordshire.
+She was elected to the House of Commons at the 2005 general election for the Conservative safe seat of Mid Bedfordshire.

 As a backbencher, Dorries introduced several unsuccessful private member's bills, including attempts to reduce the time limit for abortions in the UK and changes to the rules regarding counselling for the women involved, and the advocacy of sexual abstinence for girls in sex education.
 An opponent of John Bercow, she attempted to have him removed as Speaker of the House of Commons.
 She also clashed with David Cameron and George Osborne, describing them as "two arrogant posh boys".
 In 2012, she lost the Conservative whip after she took part in the reality TV programme I'm a Celebrity...Get Me Out of Here! without informing the chief whip.
-It was returned in 2013 and she was re-admitted to the parliamentary party.
+The whip was returned in 2013 and she was re-admitted to the parliamentary party.
+During her time on I’m a Celebrity…Get Me Out of Here! in 2012, she was repeatedly voted by the public to undergo Bushtucker Trials, including one in which she ate an ostrich’s anus.

 In July 2019, Boris Johnson appointed Dorries as Parliamentary Under-Secretary of State for Patient Safety, Suicide Prevention and Mental Health.
-In May 2020, she was promoted to Minister of State.
+In May 2020, she was promoted to a minister of state.
 In Johnson's cabinet reshuffle in September 2021, he promoted her to Secretary of State for Digital, Culture, Media and Sport.
-Despite being made an offer to stay on, she resigned from her role as Secretary of State ahead of the formation of the Truss ministry, after Liz Truss took over from Johnson on 6 September 2022.
-On 9 February 2023, she announced her intention to stand down at the next general election.
+Despite being invited to continue in the position, she resigned as Culture Secretary ahead of the formation of the Truss ministry, after Liz Truss took over from Johnson on 6 September 2022.

+On 9 June 2023, Dorries announced her intention to stand down as an MP with immediate effect.
+She later changed her position, saying that she would not proceed with her resignation until she had received information relating to why she had been refused a peerage in Boris Johnson's resignation honours.
+Following mounting pressure, she formally vacated her seat on 29 August.
+Dorries had not spoken in the House of Commons since leaving the government in July 2022, or worked on any bill or select committees, and was criticised by both Tory and opposition MPs for allegedly abandoning her constituents.